 Standards of Academic Progress – Veterans Educational Assistance Programs

-To remain eligible for VA benefits, the student is required to achieve the minimum levels of progress as outlined on the Gadsden State website at http://www.gadsdenstate.edu/financial_aid/satisfactory-academic-progress.
+To remain eligible for VA benefits, the student is required to achieve the minimum levels of progress as outlined in the Standards of Academic Progress Policy.
 Failure to make satisfactory progress as defined by these requirements will be reported to the VA.

 Overpayments (VA Students)